 - insulation panels in some storage heaters

-- central heating flues
+- central heating and boiler flues

 - floor tiles

-You can also contact the Department of Agriculture, Environment and Rural Affairs (DAERA)'s’ hazardous waste unit:
+You can also contact the Department of Agriculture, Environment and Rural Affairs (DAERA)'s hazardous waste unit:

 - telephone 028 9056 9710

-If you are a tenant in a privately rented property and have any concerns about asbestos in your home or need further advice please contact your landlord or letting agency about it.
+If you're a tenant in private rented property concerned about asbestos in your home, contact your landlord or letting agency.